eth-infinitism/trampoline-example/README.md

 2. Run `yarn install` to install the dependencies.
 3. Run `yarn preprocess` to compile all the local dependencies.
 4. Edit `bundler.config.json` at `packages/bundler/localconfig`:
    a.
-Edit `network` to your local hardhat node.
+Set `network` to the address of your local Hardhat Network node.
    b.
 Edit the `entryPoint` address that you got while deploying it using instructions above.
    c.
 Make sure your mnemonic & beneficiary are set up correctly.
 5. Run the bundler using `yarn bundler --unsafe --port 9000 --auto`.